 Neighborhoods to consider in San Diego:

-You might think more photos are always better.
-They are not if the sequence confuses buyers.
+The most common mistake is assuming more photos always means better results — it does not if the sequence confuses buyers.
 You should avoid photo sprawl that repeats similar angles or opens with weak images.
 Lead with curb appeal, best living spaces, and your strongest differentiator.
 Many sellers skip floor plans to save $150, but that small upgrade often increases time on page and requests for showings.
 Another mistake is booking at midday when East County sunlight flattens exteriors and blows out interiors.
 You should schedule early or late, then use virtual twilight to create a premium look that still matches reality.

 You also see sellers hire non-real estate photographers.
 Wedding or portrait specialists may not optimize for vertical lines, room scale, or MLS compliance.
 You should choose a real estate specialist who understands distortion control and window pulls.
 Finally, do not wait until the day before your list date to schedule.
 Secure your photographer 7 to 10 days ahead so you can stage, light, and clean without rushing.